A structure preserving numerical scheme for Fokker-Planck equations of structured neural networks with learning rules: The Properties of the Scheme

 \subsection{Properties of the matrix \(M_{j}^{\overline N}\)}

 Before discussing the properties of our schemes, we firstly investigate the matrix $ \boldsymbol{M}_{j}^{\overline{N}}$ defined in (\ref{a5A86LEWYt}) and (\ref{ayIywC5SuDb}).
-This matrix has a one dimensional kernel that is strictly positive.
+This matrix has a one dimensional kernel spanned by a strictly positive vector.
 This property will help us to show the positivity of the schemes.

 The main result in this section is \begin{lema} For all $ \overline{N} \geq 0$, $ \boldsymbol{M}_{j}^{\overline{N}}$ defined in (\ref{a5A86LEWYt}) and (\ref{ayIywC5SuDb}) has a unique (up to a positive multiple) right eigenvector $ \boldsymbol{q} =( q_{0} ,\cdots ,q_{n_{v} -1})^{\top }$ for eigenvalue $ 0$ which is strictly positive. \end{lema} Proof: We want to study the solution of